mqtt-tools/mqttwarn/HANDBOOK.md

 to the string written to the file.
 If `overwrite` is `True`, the file is opened for truncation upon writing (i.e. the file will contain the last message only).

-Both parameters can also be specified on a per-file basis.
+Both parameters can also be specified on a per-file basis, where per-item parameters take precedence over global parameters.
 In order to do that, the corresponding configuration snippet would look like this:
 ```ini
 [config:file]
 targets = {